Skip to content

 2. Limit Tool Access

-robot = RobotLab.build do
+robot = RobotLab.build(

-tools %w[read_file search_files] # No write access
+tools: %w[read_file search_files] # No write access

 Next Steps